JarryShaw/PyPCAPKit/docs/source/pep.rst

 source, and the tier guard raises rather than letting a unit-tier module quietly depend on a file that may not exist.

-Two things are still wanted:
+What remains wanted is **coverage rather than infrastructure**: the protocols and the registered-but-unhandled type codes listed above have no tests because they have no implementation yet.

-* **Coverage, rather than infrastructure.** The protocols and the registered-but-unhandled type codes listed above have no tests because they have no implementation yet.
+The original ask also included **shipping the suite**, and that is now a deliberate decision rather than an omission. ``tests`` is excluded from the wheel by ``[tool.setuptools.packages.find]`` in ``pyproject.toml``; the sdist does carry all 91 modules, so a distribution packager building from source has them.
+The wheel stays lean because the suite could not run from an installed package
-* **Shipping the suite**, which was part of the original ask and is not done.
+anyway: the generated sample captures are not shipped, and ``tests/_tiers.py`` resolves paths from a repository root that an installed package does not have.
-  ``tests`` is excluded from the wheel by ``[tool.setuptools.packages.find]`` in ``pyproject.toml``, so while the sdist carries the files, an installed PyPCAPKit has no ``tests`` package and the suite cannot be run against it.
+Anyone wanting to run the tests wants the repository, which is where they are.